 The Faculty of Science looks at all of your courses in a session (the Winter Session is September to April; the Summer is May to August) when evaluating continuation.
 One or more failed grades will lower your sessional average, but your other grades will also determine what your academic standing is.
 Failing a core course will impact your progress through your degree, and it could impact your eligibility for a specialization, but you will likely not be set back a full year.
 If, for example, you are missing a course to be promoted to a 2nd year standing in Science, you can still take 200-level courses next year as long as you have the prerequisites.
 Please review the Faculty of Science requirements along with the Promotion and Continuation requirements.

 There are a number of things to consider when thinking about moving forward.
 Take into consideration your course load and other commitments you had this past term, and how a change in those things could potentially help you with managing your courses more successfully in the future.

 The most important thing now is to reflect, learn from your failure, and find the resources you need to change the results in the future!

-If you are not sure about your situation and the impact of your failed grade(s), talk to Science Advising Monday - Friday 9:30 am - 4 pm.
+If you are not sure about your situation and the impact of your failed grade(s), connect with Science Advising.